WestleyArgentum/destringers-field-guide/src/content/first-aid.md

 ## Deciding Whether to Intervene

 - If a pigeon's head is drooping / upside down, if they are moving very unsteadily, or if they are on the ground and not moving much at all, they probably need immediate medical attention and stand a low chance of survival if left alone.
-They could have an often deadly disease called PMV, head trama, they could be poisoned, etc.
+They could have an often deadly disease called PMV, head trauma, they could be poisoned, etc.
 - If you see a pigeon with a visibly broken wing or leg they are probably experiencing extreme pain and stress and need a safe space and medical attention as soon as possible.
 - If a baby pigeon is outside of the nest and unable to fly the parents will not be able to take care of them and they won't survive.
 If you find a baby pigeon (and you are sure it is a baby pigeon) then you should try to return it to its nest.
 If you cannot find the nest, or all parents / guardians are gone for longer than an hour, you should step in and rescue the baby.